-Ninety-seven of the one hundred and three infants who were safely surrendered in 2002 - 2012 have been adopted or are in the process of being adopted through the Department of Children and Family Services Adoptions Division.
-Six infants were reclaimed by their birth mothers and safely returned to their care (four by the Juvenile Dependency Court and two infants were returned prior to Juvenile Dependency Court intervention).
+Seventy-one of the seventy-six infants who were safely surrendered in 2002 - 2009 have been adopted or are in the process of being adopted through the Department of Children and Family Services Adoptions Division.
+Five infants were reclaimed by their birth mothers and safely returned to their care (four by the Juvenile Dependency Court and one infant was returned prior to Juvenile Dependency Court intervention).